iotaledger/iota-sdk/.changes/set-event-class-properties-to-public.md

 "wallet-nodejs-binding": patch
 ---

-Make properties in classes `NewOutputWalletEvent`, `SpentOutputWalletEvent` and `TransactionInclusionWalletEvent` private;
+Make properties in classes event classes public;
 Change type of `transactionInputs` from `[IOutputResponse]` `to IOutputResponse[]` in class `NewOutputWalletEvent`;